Unlocking Knowledge: A 4‑Question Quiz on Non‑Communicable and Chronic Diseases

 3. Which of the following biomarkers is most commonly used to screen for type 2 diabetes in asymptomatic adults?

-A. And Fasting plasma glucose (FPG)
+A. That said, Fasting plasma glucose (FPG)

-B. Hemoglobin A1c (HbA1c)
+B. On top of that, Hemoglobin A1c (HbA1c)

 C. Oral glucose tolerance test (OGTT)